swanickt/CharacterChatbot/README.md

 - John Deng (github account: JonDD-D)

 ### User Story Credits:
-**Note for TA** These vary from our original blueprint submission on Markus.
-We have decided to not seperate the account types into free/premium and instead focus on making the design/clean architecture as best as possible (i.e. instead of over implementing features).
-However, we have decided to replace the work of making multiple account types with a custom character feature.
+**Note for the TA:** These vary from our original blueprint submission on Markus.
+We have made several design choices since then which modified our original plan.

-**[Team Story]** Bob is bored and home all by himself.He wants to chat with someone but all his friends are currently busy or unavailable.
+**[Team Story]** Bob is bored and home all by himself.
+He wants to chat with someone but all his friends are currently busy or unavailable.
 He decides to run the Character Chatbot app and spends the next half hour **conversing with the normal AI bot.**

+**[Thomas Swanick]** Bob wants to be able to **create an account, log in, and change his password** if he forgets it, so that he can still access his Character Chatbot account.
+He wants to be able to interface with these options through a simple and easily understandable home screen.

 **[Thomas Swanick]** Bob wants to know what it would be like to talk to his favourite robot Optimus Prime.
-To find out, he **talks to the Optimus Prime character** in Character Chatbot.
+To find out, he **chats with the Optimus Prime character** in Character Chatbot.

 **[Yukun Wang]** Bob wants to include a happy birthday message written by Pikachu in his son's birthday card.
 Bob **uses the Pikachu character offered by Character Chatbot** to produce this message.

 **[Yukun Wang]** Bob is a huge Star Wars fan.
 He has always wanted to **talk to master Yoda** about the philosophy of life.
 Bob can achieve his dream through his Character Chatbot account.

 **[John Deng]** Bob previously had a conversation with a bot in Character Chatbot.
-Some time has passed and he wants to revisit the conversation so that he can remember the main points.
+Some time has passed, and he wants to revisit the conversation so that he can remember the main points.
-Bob logs in to his account and goes to his **chat history to view that conversation in full**.
+Bob logs in to his account and goes to his **past chat to view that conversation in full**.

-**[Thomas Swanick]** Bob wants to be able to **create an account, log in, and change his password** if he forgets it, so that he can still access his Character Chatbot account.
-He wants to be able to interface with these options through a simple and easily understandable home screen.

-**[Yi Pan]** Bob wants to be able to **create his own character** with a unique name and attributes so that he can chat with it on Character Chatbot.
+**[Yi Pan]** Bob wants to be able to **create his own character** with a unique name and attributes, different from the default options so that he can chat with it on Character Chatbot.

 ## ***Project Summary***

 Like any other AI chatbot, the Character Chatbot program allows users to converse with an AI model which responds to user inputs in a human like manner.
 Aside from the standard AI bot available, the user also has the option to assign a character to the AI.
 Specifically, they can choose from default characters Pikachu, Master Yoda, or Optimus Prime.
-The chatbot will then respond using the mannerisms and tone of the chosen character.
+The chatbot will then respond using the mannerisms and tones of the chosen character.

 Character Chatbot also allows the user to create their own custom characters.
 This includes the ability to assign the AI to a pre-existing celebrity/character or create a completely new persona from scratch!